 2015 National Convention Walk With VIEW event

-Fifty-five years after the first VIEW Club was established, VIEW remains one of the most recognised and renowned women's volunteer organisations.
+Sixty years after the first VIEW Club was established, VIEW remains one of the most recognised and renowned women's organisations.

 With more than 300 clubs and 15,000 members across Australia, VIEW continues to expose women to people, issues and learning opportunities that fall outside of their regular social frame.
 It still demands only as much time as members are prepared to give, yet continues to gently coax members out of their comfort zones by encouraging their uptake of leadership positions and speaking opportunities.
 As long as these traits remain key to VIEW, the organisation will always have a place in the lives of Australian women.

 In March 2014, all VIEW Clubs in NSW were recognised by NSW Parliament for their outstanding community work in supporting disadvantaged Australian children with their education.